elastio/elastio-stack/README.md

 Be sure to have [`aws` cli version `2`][aws-cli-installation] installed and configured with the default profile before running this script.

-Run the deployment script with your own parameters insterted for `--stack-name`, optional `--out-dir`, etc.
+Run the deployment script with your own parameters inserted for `--stack-name`, optional `--out-dir`, etc.

 ```bash